juanpc2018/ACPI-MPS-v1.4-APIC-/README.md

 Win8.1 requires MPS1.4
 W7x64 works with MPS1.1

-but the strange thing is that same Asus board, using OSX SnowLeopard 10.6.6 + Bootloader, installs and works.
+but the strange thing is that same Asus R3E board, using OSX SnowLeopard 10.6.6 + Bootloader, installs and works.
 Apple claims they only use MPS1.4 but that does Not make any sense.

+The only difference i can think is that Windows8.1 was 64-Bit, and OSX SnowLeopard probably was 32-Bit mode.

 all very strage.